dpmaddalena/dpmaddalena.github.com/_drafts/2021-01-12-earthprints.md

 But beauty breaks through, the patterns repeat, and reassert themselves.
 In the cracks you can see along streets and sidewalks, there is a synthesis at work; of a more powerful grace of redemption, even in the clash between natural and artificial.

-I call these revelations, where I find them, Earthprints: they are '[like a fingerprint /escaped the glove /the burglar wore to hide it](https://www.dpmaddalena.com/20140125/earthprints)'.
+I call these revelations, where I find them, Earthprints.
+They are '[like a fingerprint /escaped the glove /the burglar wore to hide it](https://www.dpmaddalena.com/20140125/earthprints)'.
 Where I find them is often scarred in the concrete that hides the ancient wilderness under my town.

 When the natural meets the artificial, when thesis meets antithesis, sometimes a synthesis emerges, a new story.